geokit/geokit-rails/README.markdown

 #### Important caveat

-In the current version of geokit-rails3, it is not possible to add a `where` clause using the _distance_ column.
+In the current version of geokit-rails, it is not possible to add a `where` clause using the _distance_ column.
 I've tried many different ways to do this and didn't get it woking.

 One would expect to build a query like this :